Dipendra-creation/Learn-French/README.md

 This project is licensed under the MIT License.

-⸻

-Let me know if you want me to add this content directly into the README.md file in your project. 😊
+Let me know if you want me to save this content into a `README.md` file inside your project directory! 😊